-The Company recognizes share-based compensation expense for the portion of the equity award that is expected to vest over the requisite service period and develops an estimate of the number of share-based awards which will ultimately vest, primarily based on historical experience within separate groups of employees.
-The forfeiture rates used in 2018 ranged from 0% to 17%.
+For a significant majority of the Company's awards, share-based compensation expense is recognized on a straight-line basis over the requisite service period, which ranges from one to four years, depending on the award.
+The Company recognizes share-based compensation expense for the portion of the equity award that is expected to vest over the requisite service period and develops an estimate of the number of share-based awards which will ultimately vest, primarily based on historical experience within separate groups of employees and expectations regarding achievement of PSU goals for PSU awards.
+The forfeiture rates used in 2019 ranged from 0% to 17.7%.
 The estimated forfeiture rate is reassessed periodically throughout the requisite service period.
 Such estimates are revised if they differ materially from actual forfeitures.
-As required, the forfeiture estimates will be adjusted to reflect actual forfeitures when an award vests.
 For the award types discussed above, if the employee or non-employee terminates employment prior to being vested in an award, then the award is forfeited.